camile024/tsam/README.md

 2) 'make' in terminal while being in the folder
 3) Executable will be in 'dist/Debug/GNU-Linux/
 4) Make sure to provide tsam_settings file in the executable folder

+##Changelog:

+###Version 0.91 (28/01/2017):
+-Increased the number of digits after decimal point for 'average' and' channel rank'
+-Fixed compressor failing to load files due to wrong pathnames
+-Fixed incorrect compressor message regarding snapshot files
+-Fixed a bug, where the last few channels get duplicated in the records

+###Version 0.9:
+-First release